 If you are a new patient and want to schedule a Telehealth consult you can click on the "Book Online" button, click "Video Visit" and check the "Has the patient seen this doctor before?" box to "No" to schedule.

-We’re Drs.
-Roscoe Nelson and Howard Tay.
-Our practice is formally known as Arizona State Urology but you can call us the “PeeDocs.”
-Yes, it's a funny name for urologists in a medical profession with serious conditions like cancer, kidney stones, incontinence, infertility, and erectile dysfunction.
-However, by keeping things lighthearted, we can connect with more people; and by doing so, we are able to help more people.
-We love what we do because we simply love helping people.
-You can always expect honest, personal, and outstanding treatment from our staff and from us.
+Hi I'm Dr. Roscoe S. Nelson, a.k.a. the PeeDoc.
+Yes it's a funny name in a medical profession with serious conditions like cancer, stones, incontinence, infertility and erectile dysfunction.
+I feel that by keeping things light hearted I can connect to more people and by doing so, help more people.
+I love what I do because I love helping people.
+You can always expect honest, personal and outstanding treatment from me and my staff.
 Each patient is unique.
 Each patient is valuable.
-Each patient is more than just a name on a medical chart.
-We will strive to be the urologist you desire.
+Each patient is more than just a name on a chart.

-So, you can call us Dr. Nelson, Dr. Tay or Jennifer, or you can call us PeeDoc.
-Either way, call us to make an appointment and let's help you begin feeling better.
-Our office phone number is (602) 357-2400.
+So, you can call me Dr. Nelson or you call me the PeeDoc.
+Either way, call to make an appointment and let's help you to begin feeling better.

 Vasectomy Update: Check out my video before you have your consult.
 Take notes for questions.
 I think this will answer many of your questions before you see me.
 So You Want to Have a Vasectomy?